dibollinger/CookieBlock-Crawler-Prototype/README.md

 ## Repository Contents
     ./documentation    -- Documentation on Cookiebot, OneTrust and the crawler failure cases.
-    ./domain_sources   -- A list of example domains to crawl, sourced from BuiltWith.
+    ./domain_sources   -- A list of example domains to crawl, sourced from the website "BuiltWith".
     ./schema           -- Contains the database schema.
     ./src              -- Source files for the crawler.
     ./run_scraper.py   -- Command line script to run the crawler, with usage described above.

 ## Credits
 This repository was created as part of the master thesis __"Analyzing Cookies Compliance with the GDPR"__, which can be found at:

 https://www.research-collection.ethz.ch/handle/20.500.11850/477333